MicrosoftDocs/sdk-api/sdk-api-src/content/filtereg/index.md

 ## -description

-This header is used by Windows Search.
+This header is used by search.
 For more information, see:

 - [Windows Search](../_search/index.md)